curtischong/binarySnowflakes/README.md

 ```
 <script src="binarySnowflakes.js"></script>
 ```
-each canvas should look like this:
+Each canvas should look like this:
 ```
 <canvas id="binarySnowflakeCanvas"></canvas>
 ```

-it will fit the width and height of the viewing container.
-You can mess around with the CSS to fit your application
+It will fit the width and height of the viewing container.
+You can mess around with the CSS to fit the needs of your application

 There is a demo of this plugin included in the folder, just open the html file and see the plugin in action!